-IFRS 15 establishes a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers.
+IFRS 15 is effective for annual reporting periods (including interim reporting periods within those periods) beginning 1 January 2018 and establishes a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers.
 IFRS 15 will supersede the current revenue recognition guidance including IAS 18 Revenue, IAS 11 Construction Contracts and the related Interpretations when it becomes effective.